vinaydhegde/testdriven-site/src/_posts/course/2017-01-06-06_postgres-setup.md

 CMD ["/usr/src/app/entrypoint.sh"]
 ```

 > Depending on your environment, you may need to [chmod 755 or 777 instead of +x](https://github.com/testdrivenio/testdriven-app-2.3/issues/17#issuecomment-405422949).
+If you still get a "permission denied", review the [docker entrypoint running bash script gets "permission denied"](https://stackoverflow.com/questions/38882654/docker-entrypoint-running-bash-script-gets-permission-denied) Stack Overflow question.

 Sanity check: